mrafa3/viz_experiments/README.md

 * [voteogram](https://t.co/KYUccl35HA) for Congressional vote data, and this [example](https://github.com/tashapiro/tanya-data-viz/blob/main/soth-election/scripts/soth-election.R) uses 'ggsankey::'
 * [This](https://github.com/aliciaoberholzer/TidyTuesday/blob/main/Week1.R) map with WDI data (I'd like to review an example of my own side-by-side for ideas).
 * Love the aesthetic of [this rayshader::](https://github.com/Pecners/rayshader_portraits/blob/main/R/portraits/stl_mke/render_graphic.R) population density of Milwaukee and St. Louis
+* Would like to use the [nflreadr::](https://nflreadr.nflverse.com/reference/load_nextgen_stats.html) package to get explore some Next Gen stats

 Project ideas: